Skip to main content

 Treatments for hot flushes

-Many women learn to live with menopause-related hot flushes.
-If they're bothering you, talk to your GP about treatments that may help.
+If hot flushes are bothering you, talk to your GP about treatments that may help.

 Hormone replacement therapy (HRT) is the most effective treatment for hot flushes.
 Your GP will talk to you about the benefits and risks of using HRT.

-HRT is not recommended if you have had a type of cancer that's sensitive to hormones, such as breast cancer.
-Your GP will talk to you about alternatives.
+Your GP will talk to you about alternative treatments if you cannot use HRT.
+For example, if you have had a type of cancer that's sensitive to hormones, such as breast cancer.

-Find out more about treatment for hot flushes and other menopausal symptoms
+Treatments for hot flushes and other menopause symptoms

 Content supplied by the NHS and adapted for Ireland by the HSE